music-encoding/guidelines/_guidelines-v3/08-cmnOrnaments/03-cmnOrnamentsTrills/01-cmnOrnamentsTrillsSpecial.md

 <figure class="figure"><img src="{{ site.baseurl }}/Images/modules/cmnOrnaments/ex_tr_B.png" class="img-responsive"><figcaption class="figure-caption">Figure 32.
 Trill transcribed from J.S.
 Bach's *Klavierbüchlein für Wilhelm Friedemann
       Bach* (1720)
    </figcaption>
-</figure>{% include plainExample.html example="examples/cmnOrnaments/cmnOrnaments-sample191.xml" valid="true" version=page.version %}
+</figure>{% include mei example="cmnOrnaments/cmnOrnaments-sample191.xml" valid="true" %}
 Depending on the purpose of the encoding, it may be more convenient to encode the regularized text within the stream of events, along with a corresponding choice with regard to the existence of the trill marking, as in the following example:

-{% include plainExample.html example="examples/cmnOrnaments/cmnOrnaments-sample192.xml" valid="true" version=page.version %}
+{% include mei example="cmnOrnaments/cmnOrnaments-sample192.xml" valid="true" %}
 The {% include link elem="orig" %} element contains the single-note-with-trill transcription of the original text, while the {% include link elem="reg" %} element represents the realization-without-trill version.